sheiktajudeen/RegisteredApplicationsList/README.md

-This API gets the list of registered applications from Eureka
+This API gets the list of registered applications from Eureka.
+Replace the eureka url config/AppConfig.json

 Commands:
 HomeBrew install command: